 Magnificent facilities, with infrastructure covering 7,500 square metres, 2,500 square metres of parking space and a green zone measuring another 1,250 square metres to organise sporting and social events.
 A social club that enables users to enjoy the finest sports facilities in the country, absorbing tennis culture and attending major sporting and cultural events.

-The ground floor of the Els Serradells sports complex is home to Andorra's Precision Shooting Club.
+The ground floor of the Els Serradells sports centre is home to Andorra's Precision Shooting Club.